Sumayya-Samreen/AI-Driven-Housing-Price-Prediction/README.md

 ## Pro Tip for Recruiters / Collaborators

-This project exemplifies a **complete machine learning workflow** — from data preprocessing and feature engineering to model development, evaluation, and deployment readiness.
+This project exemplifies a **complete machine learning workflow**; from data preprocessing and feature engineering to model development, evaluation, and deployment readiness.
 It highlights expertise in **data analysis, regression modeling, hyperparameter tuning, online machine learning, and interactive visualization**, making it a strong portfolio piece for roles in **machine learning, data science, and AI engineering**.

 ---